jansenmarc/WavesAtomicSwapsExample/README.md

 - bobsPublicKey: The public key for Bobs account
 - secret: the secret used for the hashlock
 - assetId: id of the asset that should be swapped against Waves
+- node: the testnet node you want to connect to for broadcasting the transactions

 ## Next steps
+The provided example is a simplification of the described protocol in order to show how the protocol works.
+Next steps would be to automate the protocol further, e.g., by automatically generating the necessary addresses for Alice and Bob, send the generated transactions via the network (currently they are just copied locally) and potentially extend the idea towards trustless gateways.